Qom: Fordow uranium enrichment facility

 The Fordow uranium enrichment facility is located 20 miles north east of Qom.
 In January 2012 the International Atomic Energy Agency (IAEA) announced that Iran had started producing uranium enriched up to 20% for medical purposes and that material "remains under the agency's containment and surveillance."
 Iranian authorities state the facility is built deep in a mountain because of repeated threats by Israel to attack such facilities, which Israel believes can be used to produce nuclear weapons.
 However, attacking a nuclear facility so close to a city considered so holy in Shia Islam brings concern of a potential risk of a Shiite religious response.

-Qom space center

-Qom space center is one of the two places where the Iranian Space Agency is launching its suborbital Shahab-3 ballistic missiles, the other being the Emamshahr space center.
+On 13 June 2025 the facility was attacked by the Israeli Air Force and on 22 June the United States military struck it, with President Donald Trump claiming it had been "obliterated".

 Transportation

 The city has a number of streets and roadways.

 It will be served by Qom International Airport which is under construction.